*Source: City of London Police

 Never reveal your passwords or reset them at the request of someone who’s contacted you.
 If asked by an unsolicited email, always check the sender’s address.

-Click here to visit the FCA website for more information about this campaign, and to access the wealth of resources and information on how to spot and report a scam.
+For more information about this campaign, and to access the wealth of resources and information on how to spot and report a scam, go to the FCA website.